MicrosoftDocs/azure-management-docs/articles/azure-arc/kubernetes/tutorial-akv-secrets-provider.md

 - Extension components are deployed to availability zones, making them zone redundant

 > [!TIP]
-> If offline access is necessary, or if you need secrets synced in into the Kubernetes secrets store, use the [Secret Store extension](secret-store-extension.md) for secret management in your Arc-enabled Kubernetes clusters.
+> If offline access is necessary, or if you need secrets synced into the Kubernetes secrets store, use the [Secret Store extension](secret-store-extension.md) for secret management in your Arc-enabled Kubernetes clusters.

 ## Prerequisites